 With implementation of the Kentucky Academic Standards in 2009, grade-level reading bands shifted to reflect the higher expectations needed to prepare students for college and careers.
 Along came new conversations and resources, defining text complexity.

 Feedback is an important part of student growth, but if not done well, can actually hurt student performance.

-KDE's Teresa Rogers explains how teachers can craft their feedback to help students improve, rather than shutting down.
+KDE's Teresa Rogers explains how teachers need to ensure their feedback is manageable, clear and equitable to help their students improve.

 The Kentucky Department of Education (KDE) is seeking English/language arts and mathematics teachers from all grade levels to participate in review and revision of...

 The Kentucky Text Set Project is intensive training designed to help teachers begin creating challenging, grade-level specific texts sets over a variety of engaging literacy and literary topics.